-There is currently \$19,606.60 available for distribution from the Promotion Fund in the 2022/2023 financial year.
+- 17 There is currently \$19,606.60 available for distribution from the Promotion Fund in the 2022/2023 financial year. - 18 Two new grant applications in the amount of \$3,419.00 is presented for the Board's consideration:

-- One new grant application in the amount of \$1000.00 is presented for the Board's consideration: - New Zealand National Refugee Youth Council Inc. - Funding of \$1,000.00 is sought to assist with the cost of holding the Kāpiti Coast Refugee Youth leadership camp at El Rancho, Waikanae Beach. - 19 This application outlines that it can be considered under two of the criteria: - Attracting visitors to the area; - Promoting Waikanae as a visitor destination.
+New Zealand National Refugee Youth Council Inc.

+- Funding of \$1,000.00 is sought to assist with the cost of holding the Kāpiti Coast Refugee Youth leadership camp at El Rancho, Waikanae Beach. - 20 This application outlines that it can be considered under two of the criteria: - Attracting visitors to the area; - Promoting Waikanae as a visitor destination.